simonNorris0/simonNorris0/README.md

 Network programming / Security focused
 `developing standards-based web applications with HTML5, CSS, JavaScript & jQuery, PHP, and Python`
-`developing a private web server with the CGI, PHP, and Python`
 `interested in the development of system applications for BSD systems with C and shell scripting languages`
 `..learning software development and OOP with Java, C++, C#/.NET, and Python`
 `..learning database development with SQL`